Arsenal transfer news: Dick Law reveals all on Alexis Sanchez contract U-turn and failed Thomas Lemar bid | Goal.com

 Law added: “We did try to get Thomas Lemar that day, but it didn’t get done.

 “We thought we had Lemar and then that would have meant Sanchez to Manchester City.
-It was as simple operation of using the Sanchez money to pay for Lemar.
+It was a simple operation of using the Sanchez money to pay for Lemar.

 “We had a deal done for Lemar, Sanchez had a deal done with City.
 But Lemar had been called up for France and Monaco had played the thing out and they ended up playing it out too long.